 Sequence Dance includes Classical Sequence (CS), Modern Sequence (MS) and Latin Sequence (LS).
 Amateur examinations can be taken in each individual Sequence style, which should be indicated separately on the application form and timetable entry.
 However it is possible to mix these Sequence styles in all examinations below Bronze Medal test level, in which case the code SQU should be indicated on forms.
 Sequence styles can also be mixed in the Josephine Bradley and Cecil Ruault Awards, depending on the number of dances required.
-All professional qualifications are based on Classical Sequence only as the technique used in Modern Sequence and Latin Sequence is the same.
+All professional qualifications are based on Classical Sequence only.